 It isn't that he wasn't a good guy.
 He was actually one of the nicest and most polite of all the guys I knew.
 We just didn't click.
 He seemed dorky to me, but who am I to say that, because I was just as dorky as the next person in high school.
 He was over-attentive, and always in a too-cheery good mood, and maybe not the sharpest when it came to social cues.

-The Postulate sometimes called me on the phone and with Caller ID not yet invented, I was trapped once I answered his call.
+The Postulate sometimes called me on the phone and with Caller ID a futuristic fantasy, I was trapped once I answered his call.
 In the outdoor halls at school I'd head another way if he was in view.
-After all, I would get enough chummy exposure to him in math class.
+After all, I would get enough chummy exposure to him in geometry class.
 After that school year we didn't cross paths anymore.
 If I ran into him now I would know him.
-He had the physique of a wooden telephone pole and a smile that lit up his entire face and displayed his braces in all their glory.
+He had the physique of a wooden telephone pole and a smile that lit up his face like a searchlight, displaying his braces in all their glory.
 The Postulate really was a gentleman; I hope he has had a good life.